 Children and families who are interested in enrolling in the school age program are given a tour of the facility and an overview of the program.
-Parents are given an enrollment packet which includes a parent handbook detailing policies and procedures.
+Parents are given an enrollment packet which includes a parent handbook detailing policies and procedures and the weekly fee sheet

-Children who graduate out of the program and are interested in staying with the YMCA programs are given an opportunity to visit the Pickaway YMCA, as a family and get a tour.
-They are also advised of our Leaders In Training (LIT) program for teens.
+Children who graduate out of the program and are interested in staying with the YMCA programs are given an opportunity to visit the Liberty Powell or Delaware Community Center YMCA, as a family and get a tour.
+They are also advised of other programs at the YMCA, swim lessons, sports, volunteer opportunities, etc.

-If the child is exiting the program for the reason other than graduating out, an exit survey is given to parents.
+If the child is exiting the program for any reason other than graduating out, an exit survey is given to parents.
 We also verbally ask for reasons why the family is leaving and to see if we can be of any assistance.
 We also make sure the child has a chance to say goodbye to the other children and to staff.